-Open access groundfish vessels are not subject to any permit requirements and, for most stocks, have lower landing limits than those provided to LEFG vessels.
-There are OA vessels that target groundfish (i.e., directed OA) and vessels that catch groundfish while targeting non-groundfish species (i.e., incidental OA, e.g., salmon troll and pink shrimp).
-Those OA vessels landing nearshore groundfish species in the nearshore fishery are subject to state LE permits and limits in California and Oregon; Washington prohibited nearshore commercial fishing in 1995.
-Those OA vessels targeting sablefish offshore are subject to the OA DTL limits, which are typically smaller than LEFG DTL limits.
+OA groundfish vessels are not subject to LE permit requirements and, for most stocks, have lower landing limits than those provided to LEFG vessels.
+Those OA vessels landing nearshore groundfish species in the nearshore fishery are subject to state LE permits and limits in California and Oregon.